 What is a pipe in pipe system?

-A pipe in pipe system consists of a generic term embracing all types of tubes that present two walls or barriers.
+This system consists of a generic term embracing all types of tubes that present two walls or barriers.
 These walls can be metallic, plastic or made of fibres and the content between each barrier can also be varied, although it usually consists of an insulating material.

 The pipe in pipe system is a typical solution for cryogenic piping or cold piping: a system that allows for the transportation of cryogenic fluids or gases used for diverse industrial applications.